Kaisi Yeh Yaariyan 3: MaNan Handcuffed At Mukti’s Unique Mehndi Event, Nandini To Propose Manik!

 - Saath Nibhana Saathiya Actress Tanya Sharma Is NOT Doing A Show With Parth Samthaan!

 Parth Samthaan and Niti Taylor made their fans happy as both were back as Manik and Nandini on the web series, Kaisi Yeh Yaariyan 3.
 The very first episode of the show impressed the viewers.
 We saw Nandini proposing Manik in a romantic way, but he rejected her!
-In the recent episode, we saw Manik and Nandini break-up.
+In the recent episode, we saw Manik and Nandini breaking-up.

-Till now, the show has portrayed a mix of emotions from comedy to romance and no one knows what the story withholds in the upcoming episodes.
+So far, the show has portrayed a mix of emotions - from comedy to romance and no one knows what the story withholds in the upcoming episodes.

 Nandini Lashes Out At Inaya!

 According to a source, Nandini lost her temper on Inaya and is seen abusing her publicly.
 The talk of the town is Mukti and Zubin are getting married in the next few days.
-Marriage in India comes with different rituals and events like mehndi, sangeet, etc.

-Mukti’s Unique Mehendi Event
+Mukti’s Unique Mehndi Event

-Mukti plans a unique mehendi for herself.
+Mukti plans a unique mehndi for herself.
 How would it be like if you were to spend the whole day handcuffed with your loved one and perform the rituals in a quirky way?

 Manik & Nandini Handcuffed

 Yes, you heard that right.
-Much awaited fans wish is coming true with Episode 6 where Manik and Nandini will be handcuffed with each other.
+The much awaited fans' wish is coming true with Episode 6 where Manik and Nandini will be handcuffed together.
 In the episode 7, the viewers will witness a twist in MaNan's life!

 Nandini Proposes Manik In The Most Romantic Way Ever